Anonyfox/aws-data-science/README.md

 one, but stuff handlers of many pipelines into an array and await all of them as you wish, like with `await Promise.all(myPipelines)`.

+## Installation

+`npm install -S aws-data-science`

+This package also requires a peer dependency of `aws-sdk`.

 ## Data Sources ("Origins")

 All data sources (called "Origins") implement the `stream.Readable` interface